 The Great Australian Outback is known to be filled with a lot of wildlife.
 There are no fences as such to prevent animals from getting on the roads.
 So if you do see some sort of animal on the road; make sure to stop at a safe distance and call in the authorities.
 Under no circumstances, do you engage with these animals or try driving around them because you have no idea what sort of state they are in.
 An elephant might look completely harmless but can cause a lot of issues if it feels threatened by your vehicle.
 Most forest rangers are positioned in key locations, and one should arrive when a call comes in.
 The issue should be sorted out quickly, but make sure you have some food on board, you know just in case it takes too long to get sorted.

-Make sure you finish all the driving when the sun is still up.
+Make sure you finish all the driving and do your truck driver training with Payless Truck Driving School when the sun is still up.
 Driving at night in the great outback is a stupid, if not fatal idea.
 Firstly, it can cause a lot of harm to you and the people in the car.
 You have no visual confirmation that the roads are safe and without the presence of wildlife.
 It can all go from bad to worse if you try to beat the traffic by driving at night.

 - Photo Stops